joaomelo/auth-mech/README.md

     import * as firebase from 'firebase/app';
     import 'firebase/auth';

-    import { FireauthMachine } from '@joaomelo/fireauth-machine';
+    import { AuthMech } from '@joaomelo/auth-mech';

     const fireApp = firebase.initializeApp({
       //you firebase project config = data
     });

-    const fireauthMachine = new FireauthMachine(fireApp.auth());
+    const authMech = new AuthMech(fireApp.auth());
-    export { fireauthMachine };
+    export { authMech };

 Cool.
 Now, inside our Vue main component, we can leverage the state machine to show the appropriate UI.
-To access the current auth state you just need to reference the `status` property of the `fireauthMachine` you created.
+To access the current auth state you just need to reference the `status` property of the `authMech` you created.
 Like this:

     <template>
         <component
           :is="page"
-          :fireauth-machine="fireauthMachine"
+          :auth-mech="authMech"
         />
     </template>